Treatments and drugsBy Mayo Clinic Staff

 Polymyalgia rheumatica is usually treated with a low dose of an oral corticosteroid, such as prednisone.
-A daily dose at the beginning of the treatment is usually 10 to 20 milligrams a day.
+A daily dose at the beginning of treatment is usually 12 to 25 milligrams a day.

 People who taper off the medication too quickly are more likely to have a relapse.
-Twenty percent or more of people with polymyalgia rheumatica will have a least one relapse when tapering off the corticosteroids.
-About 10 percent of people who successfully finish corticosteroid treatment will have a relapse within 10 years of the initial treatment.
+Thirty to 60 percent of people with polymyalgia rheumatica will have at least one relapse when tapering off the corticosteroids.
+Relapses (flares) are treated by increasing your drug dosage for a while then tapering again.

 Monitoring side effects

 Long-term use of corticosteroids can result in a number of serious side effects.
-Your doctor will monitor you closely for potential problems.
+Your doctor will monitor you closely for problems.
 He or she may adjust your dosage and prescribe treatments to manage these reactions to corticosteroid treatment.
-Side effects include:
+Possible side effects include:

-- Osteoporosis, the loss of bone density and weakening of bones, which increases the risk of bone fractures.
+- Osteoporosis — the loss of bone density and weakening of bones

-- Cataracts, a clouding of the lenses of your eyes that can cloud or dim your vision .
+- Cataracts — a clouding of the lenses of your eyes

 Calcium and vitamin D supplements

-Your doctor will likely prescribe daily doses of calcium and vitamin D supplements to help prevent osteoporosis induced by corticosteroid treatment.
-The American Academy of Rheumatology recommends the following daily doses for anyone taking corticosteroids for more than three months:
+Your doctor will likely prescribe daily doses of calcium and vitamin D supplements to help prevent bone loss induced by corticosteroid treatment.
+The American Academy of Rheumatology recommends the following daily doses for anyone taking corticosteroids: